-Information Desk – Four locations: International Terminal, landside, Arrivals Hall • International Terminal, airside, Immigration • Domestic Terminal, landside, Arrivals Hall • Domestic Terminal, airside, central corridor.
+Information Desk – If you have any questions, there are airport information desks available to provide assistance.
+Three locations: International Terminal, landside, Arrivals Hall • International Terminal, airside, near Gate 22 • Domestic Terminal, landside, Arrivals Hall.

 Massages – Prana Massage Location: International Terminal, airside, Gate 25 Hours: 5:00AM – 10:00PM.

 Medical Services – Urgent and emergency medical care is available at two airport medical units.
 Locations: International Terminal, airside, Gate 22, next to the Passenger Information and Assistance kiosk • Domestic Terminal, airside, Gate 3.
 Hours: Open 24 hours.